kpp6699/SQL/SQL/README.md

 number 11356.

 10
-Based on the previous exercise, you can now try to create a third function that also accepts a second parameter.
-Let this parameter be a character sequence.
-Evaluate if its value is 'min' or 'max' and based on that retrieve either the lowest or the highest salary, respectively (using the same logic and code structure from Exercise 9).
-If the inserted value is any string value different from ‘min’ or ‘max’, let the function return the difference between the highest and the lowest salary of that employee.
+Based on the previous example, you can now try to create a function that accepts also a second parameter which would be a character sequence.
+Evaluate if its value is 'min' or 'max' and based on that retrieve either the lowest or the highest salary (using the same logic and code from Exercise 9).
+If this value is a string value different from ‘min’ or ‘max’, then the output of the function should return the difference between the highest and the lowest salary.